The 8 principles of The Data Protection Act & GDPR

 Principle 8 – International transfers

-The eighth and last principle forbids the controller from transferring personal data without data subjects’ consent.
+The eighth and last principle forbids the controller from transferring personal data without the data subjects’ consent.

-In addition to it, while sharing the data outside the European economic area, the controller has to make sure the company or other controller must protect personal data and maintain all the rights and principles defined by the DPA 1998.
+In addition, while sharing the data outside the European economic area, the controller must ensure the company or other controller must protect personal data and maintain all the rights and principles defined by the DPA 1998.

-Which principle is added to the GDPR that is not applicable in the DPA?
+Which principle is added to the GDPR that does not apply to the DPA?

-The International transfers of data is not included as a key principle in the DPA.
+International data transfer is not included as a critical principle in the DPA.

 You might ask…